CITIES-Dashboard/citiesdashboard.com/readme.md

 To deploy changes from this development repo to the production website, the [push-to-prod-repo.yml](.github/workflows/push-to-prod-repo.yml) workflow must be manually triggered.
 It transfers the production-ready files from the `main` branch of this development repo to the production repo.
 There, the [deploy-to-gh-pages.yml](https://github.com/CITIES-Dashboard/citiesdashboard.com/blob/main/.github/workflows/deploy-to-gh-pages.yml) workflow is automatically triggered to deploy the changes to the production website on GitHub Pages.

+To deploy changes to the beta website, simply run `npm run deploy` in the development repo.
+This will automatically deploy the changes to the beta website on GitHub Pages.

 Finally, as Google Sheets are used as database for the datasets, no separate backend is needed.
 Separately, as mentioned, another GitHub repo ([datasets repo](https://github.com/CITIES-Dashboard/datasets)) is implemented to fetch raw datasets on Google Sheets daily for version controlling.

 # 3. Build and Test Locally